 From the ten projects that are nominated for the shortlist of the jury prize there is also an audience award.
-Voting takes place here from mid March until April 22, 2017 .
-Both winners, for the jury prize, as well as the audience award will be announced on April 22, 2017, during the net based award ceremony at HeK.
+Voting takes place on the website of HeK (www.hek.ch) from beginning of April until May 26, 2018.
+Both winners, for the jury prize, as well as the audience award will be announced on May 26, 2018, during the net based award ceremony at HeK.

 In 2016 "net based" has been launched as a new price in Switzerland, which aims to draw attention to the Internet as a platform for artistic activities and to make innovative web-based projects or projects inspired by the Internet accessible to a broader public; at the same time, it aims to raise the visibility of the Swiss scene in this genre, and promote international exchange.

 It is to the Internet as the site for art production and as a medium for distribution that the new prize is dedicated.
 The prize aims to promote net based art and innovative net culture.
 The prize will be advertised internationally and focuses on current artistic works on the Internet as well as projects that take their starting point on the Internet, even when the outcome or effects are not necessarily located in the web.
 One can submit projects completed within the last four years.